rails-api/active_model_serializers/docs/ARCHITECTURE.md

 ActiveModelSerializers provides a
 `[ActiveModelSerializers::Model](https://github.com/rails-api/active_model_serializers/blob/master/lib/active_model_serializers/model.rb)`,
-which is a simple serializable PORO (plain-old Ruby object).
+which is a simple serializable PORO (Plain-Old Ruby Object).

 ActiveModelSerializers::Model may be used either as a template, or in production code.